MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-viewpolicy.md

 ## Next steps

-Now that you've seen the labels and policy settings in the Azure portal, you might find the following tutorial helpful as your next step: [Editing labels and settings for Azure Information Protection](infoprotect-quick-start-tutorial.md).
+Now that you've seen the labels and policy settings in the Azure portal, you might find the following tutorial helpful as your next step: [Edit the policy and create a new label for Azure Information Protection](infoprotect-quick-start-tutorial.md).

 Alternatively, for detailed instructions for configuring all aspects of the Azure Information Protection policy, see [Configuring the Azure Information Protection policy](configure-policy.md).